hugoduncan/dado/dev/ai/prompts/simplified-diff-edits.md

 Mark all new or modified lines with `+`.

+Mark all unchanged context lines with ` `, including empty lines.

 Do not leave out any lines or the diff patch won't apply correctly.

 The indentation is significant in the diffs.

 Start a new hunk for each section of the file that needs changes.

+You MUST provide at least two non-empty context lines at the start of the diff, and two at the end, when possible.

 Only output hunks that specify changes with `+` or `-` lines.
 Skip any hunks that are entirely unchanging ` ` lines.